MakhmoodSodikov/nexus-test/README.md

 I designed the architecture of the project so that I could easily replace the components of the current solution.

-Thus, I would suggest changing the model itself (instead of tesseract use a friend
+Thus, I would suggest changing the model itself (instead of tesseract use another better model, e.g. pretrained CRNN).